Itai-Nelken/qemu2deb/USAGE.md

 8) when you get to this screen:<br>
 ![qemu2deb-usage6.png](screenshots/usage/qemu2deb-usage6.png)<br>
-enter your maintainer details: name, email address, link etc.
+enter your maintainer details: name, email address, link etc.<br>
-I put `Itai Nelken - https://github.com/Itai-Nelken/`
+for example I put `Itai Nelken - https://github.com/Itai-Nelken/`

 9) now the script will use `dpkg-deb` to build the deb.<br>
 ![qemu2deb-usage7.png](screenshots/usage/qemu2deb-usage7.png)<br>
-this will use all cpu and alot of memory (RAM).
+this will use all cpu and a lot of memory (RAM).

 10) now the script will tell you the path to the deb and its name
 ![qemu2deb-usage8.png](screenshots/usage/qemu2deb-usage8.png)<br>